HelpChat/Wiki2/clips-plugins/deluxemenus/options-and-configurations/item.md

 >   - "TEXT"
 > ```

-Sets the item's lore \(the text shown under the item's name\).
-You can use [placeholders](https://helpch.at/placeholders) and color/format codes in this area.
+Sets the item's lore (the text shown under the item's name\).
+You can use [placeholders][Placeholder] and color/format codes in this area.

 ## Slot